sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

 3. Create a logic flow as shown in the following image.

-    >Always use the top outputs for flow functions with more than one output.
+    >Always use the top output for flow functions with more than one output.

     ![Logic flow](status-flow.png)